All services Fund and Asset Managers Private and Institutional Asset Owners Debt, Capital Markets and Corporate

 About the author

 Pazani is IQ-EQ’s Chief Commercial Officer for Africa, India and the Middle East (AIME).
 As a seasoned professional, Pazani has nearly 20 years’ experience in the private equity and finance industry, specialising in fund administration, accounting, tax, compliance and business development.
-He’s a Fellow of the Association of Chartered Certified Accountants and a member of the Mauritius Institute of Professional Accountants and the Mauritius Institute of Directors.
+He joined IQ-EQ in 2020, and has a first class distinction Honours degree in Management with Finance from the University of Mauritius.

 Working with IQ-EQ has been seamless – you and your team understand our business, advise us appropriately, and handle your side of our collective partnership so that we can focus on making good investment decisions.
 Evan Gibson SVP, Merchants Capital